We use our proprietary methodology to produce these rankings. Learn more →

 Manchester, New Hampshire

-The Bachelor of Science in Game Programming and Development is one of the only online programs in the nation to teach Artificial Intelligence in their game design curriculum.
-It is 120 credits.
-Students learn professional video game development proficiencies, including game physics, 2D and 3D graphics, and programming languages.
+The BS in Game Programming and Development is one of the only online programs in the nation to teach Artificial Intelligence in their game design curriculum.

 Courses include: